wso2-extensions/siddhi-store-cassandra/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">client.port</td>
         <td style="vertical-align: top; word-wrap: break-word">Client port that is used to get connected with the client store.
-If no name is specified via this parameter, the default port will be taken.</td>
+If no name is specified via this parameter, the default port is taken.</td>
         <td style="vertical-align: top">9042</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>